 Breaking News (October, 2016):

-ALPhA’s seventh batch order of educationally priced single-photon detectors for instructional labs has arrived.
-Andy Dawes, who has taken over the project from Gabe Spalding, now has 60 new single-photon detectors (the 7th round) ready to be shipped out as supplies allow: this is a limited time offering.
+ALPhA’s seventh batch order of educationally priced single-photon detectors for instructional labs has sold out.
+Andy Dawes, who has taken over the project from Gabe Spalding, is arranging for an eighth batch of 60 single-photon detectors.

 Individuals interested in purchasing the set of four single-photon detectors, one of which is shown in the photo at left, should contact Prof. Gabe Spalding, the coordinator of this initiative; his address and contact information are below.
 Please note that ALPhA is only an intermediary for the purchase and assumes no liability or responsibilities with respect to these detectors; the manufacture, service, and warranty are provided by and the responsibility of Excelitas Corporation.

 Dr. Gabriel Spalding, Professor of Physics, Illinois Wesleyan University, Department of Physics, P.O.
 Box 2900, Bloomington, IL 61702-2900.
 Email: email@example.com Telephone: 309-556-3004